Understanding Anxiety Counseling

 I can’t stress how important it is to have an assessment.
 There is not one singular ANXIETY.
 There are multiple reasons for your fear-system to get activated.

-The three main reasons are experiential (how you respond to thoughts, emotions, and sensation), trauma-based (activation of your nervous system), and medical (such as panic with COPD or high severity of anxiety with thyroid conditions).
+The three main categories of anxiety concerns are (1) experiential (how you respond to thoughts, emotions, and sensation), (2) trauma-based (activation of your nervous system), and (3) medical (such as panic with COPD or high severity of anxiety with thyroid conditions).

 I enjoy helping people understand what’s happening in their bodies and minds.
 Then, we can collaborate for success because counseling should not be a passive process.
 It’s 100% okay for you to want your medical provider to care about your well-being, listen to you, and have smart options for solutions.